C Specification

 -

-If the program was created with clCreateProgramWithSource, the program must be compiled or built using the
+If the program was created with clCreateProgramWithSource, then the program must be compiled for OpenCL C 2.0 or newer (e.g. by using the

 -cl-uniform-work-group-sizebuild options. -

-If the program was created using clLinkProgram, all input programs must support non-uniform work-groups.
+If the program was created using clLinkProgram, then all input programs must support non-uniform work-groups.

 -